 Sample Answer: "Actually, I've spent a lot of time during my job search researching different companies I might want to work at, and this company stood out the most.
-I share your mission, values and objectives and feel that I would really thrive in this type of work environment."
+I share your mission, values, and objectives and feel that I would really thrive in this type of work environment."

 The Trap: Employers want to figure out if you've done your research about the company, and whether you want this job, rather than any old job.

-The Best Way to Answer: Don't just say that you want to work there because there's free gym access, complimentary coffee and a casual dress code.
+The Best Way to Answer: Don't just say that you want to work there because there's free gym access, complimentary coffee, and a casual dress code.
 Make sure your answer has real meaning.
 Be enthusiastic in your answer and talk about how you connect with the company's core values, their mission, and the work they do.
 Then, you can go into a little more detail about the specific position for which you're applying.

-Sample Answer: "I truly feel aligned with the company's values, mission and goals.
+Sample Answer: "I truly feel aligned with the company's values, mission, and goals.
 I connect with your belief in integrity in your work, in fostering an open, honest and supportive workplace, and your desire to better the lives of both your employees and your customers.
-I believe that this position, specifically, will provide a huge - and enjoyable - opportunity for me to contribute to your objectives and add value to the company as a whole."
+I believe that this position, specifically, will provide a huge — and enjoyable — opportunity for me to contribute to your objectives and add value to the company as a whole."

 The Trap: Employers don't want to invest in hiring, training and paying an employee who's not going to stick around, or who's going to change career paths.
 Though it's becoming more and more common for people to spend less and less time at each job they hold, you certainly don't want to give your employer any doubts about your commitment to the role.

 The Best Way to Answer: You don't have to profess that you absolutely see yourself with the same company.
-Instead, answer in a way that demonstrates your commitment to growing within your field.
-Employers want to hire employees who are self-motivated and who have an inner drive to better themselves, and keep learning.
+Instead, answer in a way that demonstrates your commitment to grow within your field.
+Employers want to hire employees who are self-motivated and who have an inner drive to better themselves and keep learning.
 But, keep in mind that an employer may follow up with a question asking about specifics, so if possible have a few key tangible goals you'd like to accomplish.